txstate-etc/graphql-server/README.md

   customContext: CookieContext
 })
 ```
-`authFromReq`, if you write it, should return an object for `ctx.auth` or `undefined` if authentication could not be established.
+`authFromReq`, if you write it, should return an object for `ctx.auth` or `undefined` if authentication could not be established (do NOT return an object with an empty user id!).
 It can be async or return a promise if you need to do a lookup, like searching a database for a session id.

 Keep in mind that if you add brand new methods to your custom Context class, you'll need to reference your class in every resolver after `@Ctx()`:
 ```typescript